Flerpharos/fun-little-thing/README.md

 The second thing to do is to setup the dependencies.
 I have included a pyproject.toml that conforms to the spec for those.
 It's roughly similar to a Poetry pyproject.toml, so if you're coming from there it should be a smooth transition.

 Again, if you are using Nix, there is a flake for the whole setup.
-Go ahead and just do a `nix develop`.
+Go ahead and just do a `nix develop` or `nix shell` or `nix run`, or if you're crazy you could install it as a flake.

 Ok, last thing.
 You need to set some environment variables.